yoe/SReview/README.md

 The job states, then, mean:

-- `waiting`: it's waiting for the dispatch script to do something.
+- `waiting`: For states that are handled by the system, it's waiting for the dispatch script to do something.
+For other states, it's waiting on something external to happen (e.g., a human needs to review in the `preview` state; the video must become visible in the `publishing` state, etc).
 - `scheduled`: the script was picked up by the dispatch script, and has been put into the job scheduler's queue.
 If a slot is available, it will be started almost immediately; if not, it may need to wait until that's done.
 - `running`: the script is now active and running.
-- `done`: the script finished successfully
+- `done`: For states that are handled by the system, the script finished successfully.
+For other states, the external condition that needed to happen has happened (e.g., a human confirmed that the talk is OK to release in the `preview` state; the video has become visible in the `publishing` state).
 - `failed`: the script did *not* finish successfully (note: when that happens, it doesn't always go into this state, currently).